Castanets

-The origins of the instrument are not confirmed.
+The origins of the instrument are unclear.
 The practice of clicking hand-held sticks together to accompany dancing is ancient, and was practiced by both the Greeks and the Egyptians.
 Most sources relate its historical origins and spread to the Phoenicians travelling and trading throughout the Mediterranean around 3000 years ago, with strong trade relations with what is now Spain.
 Origins further back in Ancient Egypt (which knew castanet-like instruments made of wood, ivory, and metal) are deemed probable.
 According to sources, Ancient Romans encountered this instrument among the indigenous population (Iberians and others) of Hispania, already around 200 BC.
 It soon obtained an important role in folk music in various parts of Spain.

 In more modern times, the bones and spoons used in Minstrel show and jug band music can also be considered forms of the castanet.

 During the Baroque period, castanets featured prominently in dances.
 Composers like Jean-Baptiste Lully scored them for the music of dances which included Spaniards (Ballet des Nations), Egyptians (Persée, Phaëton), Ethiopians (Persée, Phaëton), and Korybantes (Atys).
 In addition, they are often scored for dances involving less pleasant characters such as demons (Alceste) and nightmares (Atys).
 Their association with African dances is even stated in the ballet Flore (1669) by Lully, "... les Africains inventeurs des danses de Castagnettes entrent d'un air plus gai ..."

 A rare occasion where the normally accompanying instrument is given concertant solo status is Leonardo Balada's Concertino for Castanets and Orchestra Three Anecdotes (1977).
 The Conciertino für Kastagnetten und Orchester by the German composer Helmut M. Timpelan, in cooperation with the castanet virtuoso, José de Udaeta, is another solo work for the instrument.
 See also the Toccata Festiva for castanets by Allan Stephenson.
 Sonia Amelio has also performed her castanet arrangements as a concert soloist.